 In the first half of the 20th century, Greenland sharks were commercially hunted for their oil-rich livers, to the tune of hundreds of thousands of animals a year.
 Today, fishermen from their namesake land find them a nuisance, since they feed on valuable halibut and can get tangled up in nets.
 If they don’t find a way out, they can end up damaging equipment on deck and need to be killed. “[They] absolutely hate these sharks,” says Steffensen.
 For decades, towns across the large island have provided bounties for Greenland sharks hearts, in part to help offset the cost of the damage they can cause.
 In 1984 alone, around 5,000 were collected, for about $50 each.
 Today they only fetch a fifth of this price, but the hostility is not discounted.

 This was why Steffensen’s fishing captain was so baffled, but that didn’t dull Steffensen’s interest, especially in the rumors of extreme longevity.
 But how could find out for sure?
-He tried scanning a vertebrae at the local hospital for signs of growth rings without success.
+He tried scanning a vertebra at the local hospital for signs of growth rings without success.
 He then consulted Jan Heinemeier, a retired physicist from Denmark’s Aarhus University and a renowned expert on radiocarbon dating.
-Heinemeier explained to him that dating the shark vertebrae would only show how long ago a shark had died, not when it was born.
+Heinemeier explained to him that dating shark vertebrae would only show how long ago a shark had died, not when it was born.
 But Heinemeier had another idea.
 What about eye lenses?

 Unlike most tissues, which grow new cells, eye lenses are produced at birth and remain exceptionally stable, so crystalline proteins in the lens could be subjected to carbon dating.
 In fact, Heinemeier had used that exact approach in the investigation of a child murder case in Germany in 2008.